SlapBot/slapbot.github.io/documentation/developer/index.md

 <a name="assistant-object"></a>
 #### assistant object

-Assistant object is a wrapper around AudioManager, TextManager and TextProcessor which has various methods interconnected to create a Fluent API.
+`Assistant object` is a wrapper around `AudioManager`, `TextManager` and `TextProcessor` which has various methods interconnected to create a Fluent API.

 **say(text)** - (parameter: string, returns: void) Whatever string is given to the method, gets outputted in the audio format.